em-bellis/PEER_workshop/2_Genomics_Techniques/README.md

 # Session 2: Genomics Techniques
 This session will provide an overview for understanding FASTQ file formats, interpreting read quality, mapping to a reference, and calling genomic variants.
 It is derived from the [Data Wrangling and Processing for Genomics Lesson](https://datacarpentry.org/wrangling-genomics/) from [Data Carpentry](https://datacarpentry.org/lessons/) which provides a much better and in-depth view of these topics.
-However, rather than running the analyses on a pre-imaged Amazon Web Service instance, we will try to facilitate analysis on your local machine, though it will require some patience with software installation.
+However, rather than running the analyses on a pre-imaged Amazon Web Service instance, we will try to facilitate analysis on your local machine, though it will require some more patience with software installation.
 A smaller dataset (instead of the <i>E. coli</i> used for the Data Carpentry lession) is provided to help each step run more quickly.

 ## Prior to the session:
 1. **(WINDOWS ONLY): Download and install Cygwin.**  Cygwin provides a Linux-like environment for Windows.
 It is built on top of Windows, but allows you to interact with your computer using Linux commands.
 Follow the instructions [here](http://www1.udel.edu/CIS/105/pcline/07J/useful-links/cygwin/) to install.
 Once the installation is complete, you can start using Cygwin by launching it using the desktop shortcut or from the start menu.

-2. **Download and install FastQC.** Click the 'Download Now' on the [FastQC website](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) and follow the instructions under 'Installation and setup instructions'.
-Note, FastQC will require
+2. **Download and install FastQC.** Click 'Download Now' on the [FastQC website](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) and follow the instructions under 'Installation and setup instructions'.

 3. **Download and install BWA, samtools, and bcftools.** Unfortunately, these programs are only available for MacOS and Linux systems.
-Participants are welcome to follow along during the workshop even if they are not able to run the analyses on their own machine.
-Alternatively, some users might be interested in trying out [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
-You can choose which Linux distribution to install; Ubuntu 18.04 LTS is recommended.
-However, this workshop hasn't been extensively tested with WSL.
+Participants using Windows machines are welcome to follow along during the workshop even if they are not able to run the analyses on their own machine.
+I have not tested it with these programs, but some users might be interested in trying out [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+You can choose which Linux distribution to install; Ubuntu 18.04 LTS should work well.

 - **[BWA](http://bio-bwa.sourceforge.net):**
 ```